cloudmesh-community/book/chapters/pi/case.md

 The smallest cluster we came across is actually a hybrid cluster in which 4 Pi zeros attached to a Raspberry Pi 3.
-Thi sis achieved via an add on board to the Pi 3 allowing to plug in PI=i Zeros:
+This sis achieved via an add on board to the Pi 3 allowing to plug in PI=i Zeros:

 * <https://clusterhat.com/>